Also Known As (AKA)

 A transfer on death deed passes one’s ownership in real property to another person (or persons) upon the owner’s death.
 The owner is known as the grantor, and the recipient is called the beneficiary or grantee.

-The deed can be revoked anytime prior to the owners’s death.
-This can be done by either completing a new transfer on death deed and recording it in the same manner as the first, OR by completing and recording a revocation of transfer on death deed.
+The deed can be revoked anytime before the owner’s death.
+This can be done by either completing a new transfer on death deed and recording it in the same manner as the first, or by completing and recording a revocation of the transfer on death deed.

 - Allows the beneficiary to skip the probate process.